-FSC US staff will coordinate the process.
-A working group (WG) that is open to both FSC members and non-members will be formed to advise the Standards Development Group (SDG), based upon inputs from FSC US staff, consultants and technical advisors.
-The Working Group will be chamber-balanced with at least six individuals, ideally representing a wide diversity of US regions and stakeholder types.
+A technical working group (WG) was formed to advise the Standards Development Group (SDG), based upon inputs from FSC US staff, consultants and technical advisors.
+The Working Group includes both FSC members and non-members, and represents a wide diversity of US regions and stakeholder types.
 The FSC US Board of Directors will be fulfilling the role of SDG.
-FSC US staff will coordinate all participants and liaise between the Working Group and the FSC US Board of Directors/SDG.
+FSC US staff will coordinate the process and liaise between the Working Group and the FSC US Board of Directors/SDG.
 To contact the SDG, please send an email to Amy Clark Eagle (firstname.lastname@example.org).

 - Working Group formed

 - Working Group develops recommendations for SDG

 - SDG consensus on a draft for public consultation

 - Initiate 1st public consultation

 - Submit to FSC International for approval